On 14 January 1919, Urdu poet Kaifi Azmi was born into a family of zameendars of Mizwan – a small village in the district of Azamgarh, Uttar Pradesh.

 Hasne se ho sukoon na rone se kal pade

 With his deep understanding of the tragedy of human life and its expectations, Kaifi became the voice of the voiceless – of the marginalised.
 His poetry talked about social justice, equality of opportunities, and gender justice.
 Here are some vignettes from the poet’s treasure trove.

-On his birth anniversary on 14 January, we remember the progressive writer, who was both a revolutionary and a romantic.
+On his death anniversary on 10 May, we remember the progressive writer, who was both a revolutionary and a romantic.
 Tune in to listen to the new episode of the podcast series – Urdunama!